PietaSchofield/cprdaurumtools/README.md

 # cprdaurumtools
-A library of functions to clean CPRD Aurum data and create an SQLite database
+A library of functions to clean CPRD Aurum data and create an DuckDB database